drgx/http-to-curl/README.md

 `nodejs-http-to-curl` support filtering url using regex and string.
 Only match url will be generated.

 ```
-import httpToCurl from 'node-http-to-curl';
+import httpToCurl from 'http-to-curl';
 httpToCurl([/api/v1/, /api/v3/]); << Only generate match url
 ```

 ## Contributing
-We'd ❤️ to have your helping hand on node-http-to-curl!
+We'd ❤️ to have your helping hand on http-to-curl!
 Feel free to PR's, add issues or give feedback!
 Happy Hacking!! 😎